jerinpeter/ar100-multimap-nav/README.md

 This architecture allows for scalable and modular multi-environment robot navigation, useful in applications such as smart buildings, warehouses, or research platforms.

+## Further Work / Improvements

+* Orientation of the robot is always set to `M_PI/2` which creates akward transistion between wormholes and the rooms.
+* Can be solved by echoing current orientation and stopping at that, wait for map switch then continue navigation.
+* Can add validity check for the waypoints, Even though the robot navigates to the correct room/map, I have not implemented a logic to check if the given coordinates are inside the map (not out of bounds).
+* Can add Preemption handling,In the current implementation, if a goal is given another one can't be given until this is finished